 17-year-old struck, killed by train in Connecticut

 The Metropolitan Transportation Authority is investigating after a 17-year-old was hit and killed by a train in Connecticut.
-A MTA spokesman says the male teen was hit at Cos Cob station in Greenwich around 12 a.m.
-Sunday.
+Penn & Teller: Fool Us is back with all new tricks.

 Comments